SpinDoctorMRI/SpinDoctor/README.md

 In addition, a variety of neuron meshes is available, whose surface geometries were extracted from [NeuroMopho.org](http://neuromorpho.org).
 The neurons may also be enclosed in an extracellular space as described above.

 ## Software requirements

-The SpinDoctor Toolbox has been developed in the MATLAB R2020b and require no additional MATLAB Toolboxes.
+The SpinDoctor Toolbox has been developed in the MATLAB R2020b and tested with MATLAB R2018a-R2020b.

+SpinDoctor requires no additional MATLAB Toolboxes.
 However, if the MATLAB Parallel Computing Toolbox is available, the simulations can be run in parallel.

 ## Getting started

 1) The base folder contains a commented general purpose driver called `driver_spindoctor.m`.
 The other driver, `driver_save_load.m`, can save and load simulations.